XPARO ROS2 Integration

 This page explains how to use XPARO with ROS2.

-Receiving responses from the XPARO brain
+Receiving responses from the XPARO engine

 Recording ROS bag files automatically

-Uploading logs to the XPARO server
+update startup logs to the XPARO server

 The node is already implemented and ready to use.
 Users only need to run the node and use the provided ROS topics.